Xilinx/Vitis-Tutorials/docs/getting-started-rtl-kernels/README.md

   - The AXI4 masters used in this design do not use wrap, fixed, or narrow burst types.
 - An AXI4-Lite slave control interface:
   - Control register at offset `0x00`
-  - Kernel argument register at offset `0x10` allowing the host to pass a scalar value to the kernel.
+  - Kernel argument register at offset `0x10` allowing the host to pass a scalar value to the kernel
   - Kernel argument register at offset `0x18` allowing the host to pass the base address of A in global memory to the kernel
   - Kernel argument register at offset `0x24` allowing the host to pass the base address of B in global memory to the kernel